 - Close lid and seal valve.
-Set high pressure and cook for 8 minutes (make sure internal temperature for the chicken is 165° Fahrenheit).
-Quick release pressure.
+Set high pressure and cook for 10 minutes (make sure internal temperature for the chicken is 165° Fahrenheit).
+When done, quick release pressure.

 I like to serve this garlic Parmesan chicken & potatoes with a simple salad or side of green vegetables.